Psychological Explanation: Family Dysfunction & Family Therapy

 You have the option to watch this video, or you can read and makes notes 🙂

-As a result, the child feels constantly worried about doing the wrong thing, but is unsure what is right or wrong due to receiving mixed messages.
+As a result, the child feels constantly worried about doing the wrong thing.
 When they ‘get it wrong’ (which is often) the child is punished by the withdrawal of love.
 This leaves the child to understand the world as dangerous, confusing and unpredictable.

-A common misconception of this theory, is that the mother has schizophrenia, and passes it on to the child.
+A common misconception of this theory, is that the mother has schizophrenia, and genetically passes it on to the child.
 This is not the case.
-The context of the theory was the belief that early mother-child interactions exerted a primary and determining effect on later psychopathology.
+The context of the theory was the belief that early mother-child interactions exerted a primary and determining effect on schizophrenia.
 The theory is called schizophrenic mother, but actually, it would be more appropriate to call it the ‘schizophrenia causing mother’.

 This theory is based on accounts that Fromm-Reichman had heard from patients.
 She describes the mother is described as cold, rejecting and controlling.
 The environment is tense and full of secrecy.

 This relationship leads the child to feel distrust that could later develop into paranoid delusions.
-The child may constantly feel that they are being victimized and this could magnify into the child believing that people are out to get them.
-In addition, by the mother rejecting the child and expressing little positive emotion, they may experience emotional flattening because their role model has provided little opportunity to observe normal emotional functioning.
+The child may constantly feel that they are being victimized and this could magnify into the child believing that other people are out to get them too.

 Expressed Emotion (EE) – RISK TO TRIGGERING RELAPSE